[This post was originally published on 31st March 2021. It has been updated on 8th June 2022.]

 Use Join Activity when you bring contacts from two or more paths into a single path.
 It redirects contacts flowing down one or more branches to an alternative journey branch.

 Path Optimizer in Journey Builder Marketing Cloud helps you identify the best way to reach customers, and select a winning branch.
 These branches can be configured with up to 10 paths, with user-defined distributions.
 Winners are automatically (or manually) selected based on email engagement metrics and receive the relevant email message.
 Losing paths shut off contact flow.

 Journey Builder Marketing Cloud is all about creating hyper-personalized audience journeys:

 - Transactional: To send personalized messages in response to a specific action

 - Multi-step: To create complex journeys across any channel

 Start with the blank canvas and add activities to tell Journey Builder how to interact with customers at each stage of their individual journey.
 You can make quick activity changes to match your marketing strategy, engage your customers and earn their long-term loyalty.
-If you need help, contact the SFMC Journey Builder email specialists from Email Uplers!
+If you need help, contact the Journey Builder Marketing Cloud email specialists from Email Uplers!